simbricks/simbricks/doc/learn/execution.rst

 CLI
 ------------------------------------------

-The CLI i.e. the `simbricks-cli` package provides a command-line interface for managing SimBricks virtual prototypes.
+The CLI i.e. the ``simbricks-cli`` package provides a command-line interface for managing SimBricks virtual prototypes.
-That means either sending them to or managing virtual protoypes already stored in the SimBricks Backend.
+That means either sending them to or managing virtual prototypes already stored in the SimBricks Backend.

 .. hint::
-  You can simply install CLI package by running ``pip install simbricks-cli``.
+  You can simply install the CLI package by running ``pip install simbricks-cli``.

 It is ideal when working in a terminal environment if a lightweight way to interact with the SimBricks Backend is needed.